FERPA

 Student Information Privacy at GW focuses on protecting the collection, disclosure and handling of student information entrusted to the university.

-Under FERPA (Family Educational Rights and Privacy Act of 1974) the university is required to protect the privacy of our student education records.
+Under FERPA (Family Educational Rights and Privacy Act of 1974) the university is required to protect the privacy of our students' education records.

 Contact